rodrigomaguinat/Chinese-Words/README.md

   <img src="./images/Shortcuts.png" alt="Shortcuts" width="200">
 </p>

-🍟The first URL
+🍟The first URL space
 * The end of the link should be : ?palabra=<Palabra> ("Palabra" it's a variable on the first action)
 * Método → GET

-🍟The second URL
+🍟The second URL space
 * Método → POST.
 * “Cuerpo de la solicitud” → Formulario.
 * “Agregar nuevo campo”: